kyuupichan/ieee754/docs/ieee754.rst

 `Signals`_ are exceptional conditions that can arise during the course of a computation.
-Depending on the needs of the applicaiton, signals may be handled in various ways including ignoring them, noting them with flags, recording their details, substitute a result, or raising an exception.
+Depending on the needs of the applicaiton, signals may be handled in various ways including ignoring them, noting them with flags, recording their details, substituting a result, or raising an exception.
 The signals are those specified by the **IEEE-754** standard, namely :exc:`Invalid`, :exc:`DivisionByZero`, :exc:`Inexact`, :exc:`Overflow`, and :exc:`Underflow`.

-Each of the five major signals has its own flag which normally is set in the controlling `context` object when it occurs.
-Flags are sticky, so the user needs to reset them when wanting to detect them in a fresh calculation.
+Each of the five major signals has its own flag which, with the possible exception of :exc:`Underflow`, is set in the controlling `context` object when it occurs.
+Flags are sticky, so the user needs to reset them to be sure of detecting them in a fresh calculation.
 Many signals have subcategories, organised as an exception hierarchy, and the context controls what happens when each is detected.
 The user can specify how each exception or sub-exception in the hierarchy is handled.
-If nothing is specified for the specific exception that occurred, handling is delegated to the parent exception, recursively.
+If nothing is specified for the specific exception that occurred then handling is delegated, recursively, to the parent exception.

-Several of the classes described in this documentation have attributes and methods that are not documented.
-Consider these as implementation details that are subject to change or removal.
+All of the classes described in this documentation have undocumented attributes and methods.
+No promise is made to retain them, let alone their meaning and behaviour, so client applications should not rely on them in any way.

 Quick-start Tutorial